TAC0C4T/GUINeMo/README.md

    - First folder: your **cell** folder
    - Second folder: your **simNIBS MATLAB** folder
    - Third folder: the **m2m_ernie** folder
-4. Run the TMS waveform generation step (section 3.6 in the full tutorial) from `Code/TMS_waveform`.
 5. Navigate to the **cell** folder.
 A new folder called `output_folder` will be created.
 6. Run `runAuto.bat`.
 7. Input all necessary options